 Take the time to actually write out why the goals you're setting matter to you.
 Don't skip this part.

 This last step is essential to actually making your goals happen, and this is the part where people often fall off the horse before ever leaving the gate because they don't know what needs to happen to achieve their goals.

 Start with your main goal and then do some reverse-engineering.
 If your goal is to read four books per month, what needs to happen in order to ensure that you will achieve your goal?

 Broken down, this goal would look like reading roughly one book per week.
 Depending on the size and length of the books you're choosing, you could set a daily goal of reading for a certain amount of time so that by the end of the week you've hit your goal.

 Every single goal you set can be broken down in this way.
 Don't overcomplicate it or let perfectionism derail your efforts to keep this process simple.

 Identify what the essential steps are in reaching your goals, and then integrate those steps into your life (by way of your calendar and some accountability!)

 That's it.
 Once you've uncovered your core values and narrowed your focus, setting goals can really be as simple as answering three questions: What do you want?
 Why do you want it?
 And what needs to happen to get there?

 All that's left is to take action and celebrate your progress along the way (which is way more fun when done with other people!)

-If you love the idea of connecting with other awesome women learning to embrace purposeful simplicity in their goal setting come join us in the Simply, Life on Purpose Sisterhood, my free Facebook community.
+If you love the idea of connecting with other awesome women learning to embrace purposeful simplicity in their goal setting come join us in the Simply, Life on Purpose Community, my free Facebook group.